Shamilkv34/book/nostarch/chapter04.md

                                         // takes_and_gives_back, which also
                                         // moves its return value into s3 } // Here, s3 goes out of scope and is dropped. s2 was moved, so nothing
-  // happens. s1 goes out of scope and is dropped
+  // happens. s1 goes out of scope and is dropped.

 fn gives_ownership() -> String {        // gives_ownership will move its
                                         // return value into the function
                                         // that calls it

     let some_string = String::from("yours"); // some_string comes into scope